 If you currently own an EOS 450D or another fairly recent entry-level DSLR from an image quality point of view there is not necessarily a need to upgrade to the EOS 500D.
 However, the HD video mode, new high-resolution screen or extended ISO range make it easier to justify the expense if you're likely to use these features.
 For anybody buying their first DSLR the 500D is an easy recommendation but you might want to have a look at the Nikon D5000 as well.
 It comes with a similar feature set to the 500D ('only' 720P video though) and performs slightly better in low light.

 Viewfinder / screen rating

 Extreme low light photography, HDR, big hands.

-Canon's popular consumer model takes another step away from the 'entry-level' with an impressive spec sheet and consistently good performance across the board.
-It may struggle to really excel in any particular area, but it taken as a whole it's one of the strongest contenders in this category.
+Canon's popular consumer model takes another step away from the 'entry level' with an impressive spec sheet and consistently good performance, across the board.
+It may struggle to excel in any particular area, but taken as a whole it's one of the strongest contenders in this category.

 Original Rating (June 2009): Highly Recommended